-Food must be reheated to 165°F and reused within 7 days of being prepared.
+Food must be kept at or below 41°F and reused within 7 days of being prepared.
 Food not used within 7 days must be thrown away.

 Keep Hot Foods Out of the "Danger Zone"

 Foods that have temperatures that fall between 42°F and 134°F are considered to be in the "Danger Zone".